|What is the most important information I should know about XALKORI? |

 XALKORI may cause serious side effects, including:

 - Liver problems.
 XALKORI may cause life-threatening liver injury that may lead to death.
-Your healthcare provider should do blood tests at least every month to check your liver during treatment with XALKORI.
-Tell your healthcare provider right away if you get any of the following new or worsening symptoms:
+Your healthcare provider should do blood tests to check your liver every 2 weeks during the first 2 months of treatment with XALKORI, then once a month and as recommended by your healthcare provider during treatment.
+Tell your healthcare provider right away if you develop any of the following new or worsening symptoms:

 - yellowing of your skin or the white part of your eyes